 You can add transformations to schema mapping, categorization, and mastering projects.
 See Enabling Transformations in Categorization and Mastering projects.

 - On the Unified Dataset page, select Show Transformations.
 The transformation panel appears with drop-down menus for adding transformations.

 If you add a transformation to the Transformations for Input Datasets section, the message "For records from datasets" appears in the bottom left corner of the transformation panel.
-Select this note to specify the datasets affected by this transformation.
+Select this message to specify the datasets affected by this transformation.
 By default, the transformation is applied to all input datasets.